 Megan B. Machmuller, Jacqueline E. Mohan, Jeffrey M. Minucci, Carly A. Phillips and Nina Wurzburger.
 2016.
 Season, but not experimental warming, affects the activity and temperature sensitivity of extracellular enzymes.
 Biogeochemistry 131:255-265.

 Jeffrey M. Minucci, Chelcy Ford Miniat and Nina Wurzburger.
-Drought sensitivity of N2-fixing trees may inhibit forest recovery from disturbance.
-In prep.
+Drought sensitivity of an N2-fixing tree may slow temperate deciduous forest recovery from disturbance.
+Submitted to Ecology.